-Unilingual teachers feel threatened by FI teachers 1 My son is a more intellectual person because of EFI 1 I wonder if I made the right decision as my ability to help is reduced 1 Children are doing well but are often frustrated with lack of comprehension; they and I then question the validity of the program 1 Objectives of EFI should be clearly defined for parents 1 EFI not chosen for 1 developmentally delayed child 1 I'm amazed at the number of students who go through EFI without major difficulties ı Students should be placed in a francophone school for a term 1 It would be interesting to compare EFI graduates' community activity, summer employment levels and post secondary choices with Eng. stream students 1 Many parents who do not choose EFI are intimidated by their own past L2 experiences 1 There is a tendency to blame the school when child is frustrated in EFI 1 No ongoing communication with parents re distinguishing between learning problems and EFI problems 1 I am not convinced of EFI's benefits in Jr. and Sr. high years 1 I will be happy if after EFI my child's English is excellent and French adequate 1 Too early to say if EFI is a better program than the English stream 1
+Unilingual teachers feel threatened by FI teachers My son is a more intellectual person because of EFI I wonder if I made the right decision as my ability to help is reduced Children are doing well but are often frustrated with lack of comprehension; they and I then question the validity 1 1 1 because of EFI I wonder if I made the right decision as my ability to help is reduced Children are doing well but are often frustrated with lack of comprehension; they and I then question the validity 1 as my ability to help is reduced Children are doing well but are often frustrated with lack of comprehension; they and I then question the validity frustrated with lack of comprehension; they and I then question the validity 1 of the program Objectives of EFI should be clearly defined for parents 1 EFI not chosen for 1 developmentally delayed child 1 I'm amazed at the number of students who go through EFI without major difficulties 1 Students should be placed in a francophone school for a term 1 It would be interesting to compare EFI graduates' community activity, summer employment levels and post secondary choices with Eng. stream students 1 Many parents who do not choose EFI are intimidated by their own past L2 experiences 1 There is a tendency to blame the school when child is frustrated in EFI 1 No ongoing communication with parents re distinguishing between learning problems and EFI problems 1 I am not convinced of EFI's benefits in Jr. and Sr. high years 1 I will be happy if after EFI my child's English is excellent and French adequate 1 Too early to say if EFI is a better program than the English stream 1

-I fear the Dept. of Education and school boards may dump EFI, as it's too difficult to administer and manage ı Each year the low end of class is advised to switch to English; the next year's class has a newly defined low end l EFI is more difficult than the research literature suggested 1 Major problems transferring from one school to another- grades dropped 1 Consistency of teachers is extremely important (our son had 4 teachers in 1 year) 1 Close consultation with teachers is necessary if difficulties arise in student's progress 1 There should be a Spelling program in both English and French 1 I have trouble understanding child's French, however he communicates well with classmates 1 My eldest is in college majoring in Fr.
+I fear the Dept. of Education and school boards may dump EFI, as it's too difficult to administer and manage 1 Each year the low end of class is advised to switch to English; the next year's class has a newly defined low end 1 EFI is more difficult than the research literature suggested 1 Major problems transferring from one school to another- grades dropped 1 Consistency of teachers is extremely important (our son had 4 teachers in 1 year) 1 Close consultation with teachers is necessary if difficulties arise in student's progress 1 There should be a Spelling program in both English and French 1 I have trouble understanding child's French, however he communicates well with classmates 1 My eldest is in college majoring in Fr.
 She has a fluency far exceeding that of her classmates.
-I attribute this to the EFI program 1 My expectations for LFI would be much less than EFI upon graduation 1 Problems in Jr. and Sr. high may be related more to age than the program 1 The less involvement and control parents have in their children's education, the less dedicated they will be to the EFI program 1 EFI is becoming increasingly difficult to administer(funding/support) 1
+I attribute this to the EFI program 1 My expectations for LFI would be much less than BFI upon graduation 1 Problems in Jr. and Sr. high may be related more to age than the program 1 The less involvement and control parents have in their children's education, the less dedicated they will be to the EFI program 1 EFI is becoming increasingly difficult to administer(funding/support) 1